tkhamez/neucore/README.md

 ## Installation

-### EVE API setup
+### EVE API Setup

 - visit https://developers.eveonline.com/applications or https://developers.testeveonline.com
 - create a new application (eg: Brave Core DEV)
 - Connection Type: "Authentication & API Access", add the required scopes.
-Scopes for the Core backend are configured with the environment variable BRAVECORE_EVE_SCOPES.
+Scopes for the backend are configured with the environment variable BRAVECORE_EVE_SCOPES.
-- set the callback to https://localhost/login-callback (change domain/port as required)
+- set the callback to https://your.domain/login-callback

-### App setup
+### App Setup

 Clone the repository or download the distribution (the distribution does not require Composer, Node.js or Java).